 The Modernist Journals Project: The MJP is a long-running digital resource of modernist periodicals and pedagogical materials.
 Current project duties include collaborating with Brown’s Center for Digital Scholarship on completing an ingest of project materials into Brown’s Digital Repository Service and how to make those materials more discoverable and accessible within that context.

 Other Work: I have created content and design materials for JNBC conference events: the Hacking Heritage Unconference (Spring 2016 and Spring 2017).
 I also write and distribute “Occasional News for The Digital Human,” a biweekly email newsletter about digital news and events, to JNBC students, faculty, and affiliates.
-I am also currently developing a podcast for the JNBC.

 Projects at Northeastern University